 Nagashima SPA land is a theme park not too far off Nagoya Japan in in Kuwana, Mie.
 With a large number of roller coasters, a waterpark and hot spring resort all within the theme park grounds by the Ibi River bay, Nagashima spa land is synonymous to almost to like the Cedar point of Japan- the park is one of the few “traditional” full theme parks in Japan with a massive compound complete with 45 rides and home to 12 roller coasters.

-Steel Dragon 2000 does offer a pretty good first drop, gaining speed easily through urethane wheels on B&M trains, not only offering a smooth ride, but smoothly taking the over-banked corners with ease too.
+Steel Dragon 2000 does offer a pretty good first drop, gaining speed easily through urethane wheels on B&M (Bolliger & Mabillard) trains, not only offering a smooth ride, but smoothly taking the over-banked corners with ease too.
 The 2,479 m continuous looping circuit lasting 4 minutes ends with a sequence of bunny hops, offering really good airtime.
 Go for a ride on Steel Dragon 2000 in a video below:

 Over view of Nagashima Spa land theme park at sunset from the park Ferris wheel.

-You can also find a western-themed area here complete with a mine train roller coaster and a very well-maintained and near pristine western saloon shootout arcade stand, a gem and rare find indeed.
+You can also find a western-themed area here complete with a mine train roller coaster running over several water pond elements, and a very well-maintained and near pristine western saloon shootout arcade stand, a gem and rare find indeed.

-The Osen here is a natural outdoor spring with indoor showers.
+The Osen here is a natural outdoor spring with indoor showers and opens till late (about 9pm) even after the park closing time at 5pm.
 Here you have a choice between a number of enclosed, sheltered or open air hot springs.
-You get about 4-5 different types of pools and Jacuzzis for both genders.
+You get about 4-5 different types of pools and Jacuzzis each for both genders.
+In typical Japanese Osen, there are no unisex pools unless you request to have a private room, which costs considerable more.
 The resort opens till late where parks guests usually retreat to relax after a long day at the theme park.

 In all Nagashima Spaland is a fantastic park suitable for all ages.
 There are several elements which appeal to thrill seekers yet still retaining its family-friendly feel.
 It is definitely good for an entire day out.